Riley-Lehman/Data-for-Social-Good-Project/README.md

 ## User Story

-Include your User Story you analyzed for your project here.
-Your User Story should have the following format:

 > As an art analist, <br>
 > I want to sort art via style and nationality, <br>
 > so that I can analyze the percentage of certain styles and nationalities in a large pool of diverse pieces of art.

 ## Dataset

-Include a hyperlink to the source of your dataset used for this project.
-Additionally, provide a short description of each column used from the dataset, and the data type.

 Dataset: [Famous Paintings](https://www.kaggle.com/datasets/mexwell/famous-paintings)